onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Clears any saved credentials for HTTP authentication for both Basic and Digest.</p>
-<p>On both iOS and Android, the user input credentials will be stored permanently across session.
+<p>On both iOS and Android, the user input credentials will be stored permanently across the session.
 It could prevent your users to input username and password again until they changed.
 If you need the credentials only living in a shorter lifetime, call this method at proper timing.</p>
 <p>On iOS, it will clear the credentials immediately and completely from both disk and network cache.
 On Android, it only clears from disk database, the authentication might be still cached in the network stack and will not be removed until next session (app restarting). </p>
-<p>The client logout mechanism should be implemented by the Web site designer (such as server sending a HTTP 401 for invalidating credentials).</p>
+<p>The client logout mechanism should be implemented by the Web site designer (such as server sending an HTTP 401 for invalidating credentials).</p>
 </div>
             <div class='parameters'>
 <div class='section-title'>Parameters</div>